top of page

 This illustrates the use of an automatic watering system for houseplants.
 The hydrator is placed in the potting soil and receives the output of the water reservoir.
 The water is transferred from the hydrator to the houseplants by wicking action.
 In this case, the water supply is from a watering globe.
 Water for the houseplant may also be supplied by another type of reservoir, a re-purposed bottle for example.
 The requirement is that the output tube fit into the hydrator thus making an automatic watering system for plants.
 Note that the water distribution is automatic but adjustable via the wicks supplied with the houseplant watering kit.
 Also, the plant watering system hydrator can be placed anywhere in the pot.

-This shows a close-up of the distributor and wicks emerging from it.
+This shows a close-up of the hydrator and wicks emerging from it.
 It is the central element of the automatic watering system for houseplants.
 The hydrator is placed in the potting soil and receives the output of a water reservoir.
 The water is transferred from the hydrator to the houseplants by wicking action.
-In this case, the water supply is from a watering globe.
-Water for the houseplant may also be supplied by another type of reservoir, a re-purposed bottle for example.
+In this case, the water supply is from a re-purposed bottle.
+Water for the houseplant may also be supplied by another type of reservoir, a watering globe for example.
 The requirement is that the output tube fit into the hydrator thus making an automatic watering system for houseplants.
 Note that the water distribution is automatic but adjustable via the wicks supplied with the houseplant watering kit.
 The plant watering system hydrator can be placed anywhere in the pot.

 Patented: U.S. #11570957